ChenSizhe13893461199/Fecal_Microbiota_Transplantation_HGT_Project/README.md

 - Then, please open scripts of __convert.sh__, and __add_species_script.sh__ to indicate the exact directory path for the aforementioned __"tax"__, and __"reference_data_base"__, so that these scripts can smoothly function as wished.

-- Lastly, implement FMT-HGT by inputting commands of __"nohup ./HGT_main_implementing.sh &"__, and the FMT-HGT pipeline will automatically start.
+- Lastly, implement FMT-HGTector by inputting commands of __"nohup ./HGT_main_implementing.sh &"__, and the FMT-HGTector pipeline will automatically start.

   #### Result and Explanation
 - After implementing FMT-HGTector, users will obtain a .xlsx table and seperate .txt report for each FMT under directory path "HGT1_filtered".
 The .xlsx table looks like the following format: